“Of course banana trees are trees, that’s why there’s ‘tree’ in the name.”

 And a McKinsey study found that knowledge workers spend 20% of their time searching for internal information or tracking down colleagues who can help with specific tasks.

 Knowledge is a company’s most valuable asset, and being able to access it quickly and easily is essential to enhancing productivity and achieving goals.
-To make that a reality, you need to create and maintain an internal knowledge base.
+To make that a reality, you need to create and maintain an internal knowledge base, also known as a company knowledge base.
 Here’s a guide to make that happen.

 - What is an internal knowledge base?